 History of Glen Echo Park

 The Partnership oversees the Park's arts and cultural programs and maintains the historic facilities.
 The National Park Service continues its role in managing the grounds and providing historic interpretation.

 Today, the park is host to many resident arts and cultural organizations, artist studios, a thriving social dance program, a restored carousel, and numerous classes in visual and performing arts.

 The Spanish Ballroom, built on the site of an earlier dance pavilion called the Crystal Ballroom, was inspired by Spanish mission architecture and includes 7,500 square feet of dance floor.
 The entire building (concrete, stucco, and steel construction) is 90 feet by 145 feet and was originally designed to accommodate 1,800 dancers.
-Under today's modern building codes, the ballroom has a capacity of 840.
+Under today's modern building codes, the ballroom has up to a capacity of 870.
 This beautifully restored 1933 Mediterranean-style Art Deco building, listed on the National Register of Historic Places, is considered one of the best dance halls on the east coast.
 Come see why serious dancers travel miles to be a part of history.
 For more information about this year's dance schedule, go to Dances in our events calendar.

 Looking for a formal and glamorous venue for a large corporate gathering, private dance party, wedding reception, bar/bat mitzvah, or school event?
 Find out how to rent the Spanish Ballroom in Rentals.